As football nears, Nebraska Athletic Department searches for ways to involve fans

 "We talk every day about, 'How can we keep our fans engaged during this time?'
 We don’t want to be insensitive to the larger-scale picture and what’s going on with the pandemic, but at the same time, this is a unique place and we have the best fans in the country," Garrett Klassy, deputy athletic director, said in April.
 “They’re hungry for information, and they’re hungry to be engaged with Husker athletics."

-Klassy spoke the day before Nebraska's virtual spring game, which drew more than 281,000 unique viewers and more than half a million unique views on NU's social media channels for a video game simulation with commentary from the radio team of Greg Sharpe and Matt Davison.
+Klassy spoke the day before Nebraska's virtual spring game, which drew more than 281,000 unique viewers and more than half-million unique views on NU's social media channels for a video game simulation with commentary from the radio team of Greg Sharpe and Matt Davison.

 The event, which featured an interview with Tom Osborne, the Cornhusker Marching Band performing via Zoom, and former player Steve Warren singing the national anthem, was a runaway success for the university.